Eschatologue/CM_wiki/docs/gameplay/combat/damage-healing.md

 ## Healing

-Healing is the process of restoring lost hit points to a creature.
+Healing is the process of restoring lost Hit Points to a creature.

-Healing can never restore more hit points than a creature's hit point maximum, and cannot restore temporary hit points.
+Healing can never restore more Hit Points than a creature's Hit Point maximum, and cannot restore temporary Hit Points.
 Player characters are generally only able to heal their party members and allies, not hostile or neutral creatures.

 ### Healing Spells and Abilities